A Step-By-Step Guide to Running an NPS Survey on Your Website

 Also, remember that NPS surveys are not a “one and done” process.
 It’s important to check in regularly as customer satisfaction ebbs and flows.

 Chad Keck, CEO of Promoter.io touched on the importance of repeated NPS engagement, saying, “Customer sentiment changes rapidly, typically in correlation to how often the product itself matures.
-This is why NPS is a routine measurement and is often measured quarterly.
 If you don’t measure NPS regularly, you will miss opportunities to proactively engage customers based on those changes in sentiment.”

 You should always avoid sending batch NPS surveys.
 Remember to personalize the feedback experience for each customer based on where they are in the customer lifecycle.
 For example, a customer who is brand new and making their first purchase with you will have a wildly different take than a customer who has been loyal to you for over a decade.